0bVdnt/obv-OS/learning-basics/process-control-and-context-switching/README.md

 ### Context Switching (`switch_context`)
 - **Overview:**
-  Enables the kernel to switch execution between different processes.
+  Enables the kernel to switch execution between different processes - the core mechanism for multi-tasking.
 - **Details:**
+  - Implemented in assembly to directly manipulate CPU registers and stack pointers
-  - Saves callee-saved registers of the current process onto its stack.
+  - Saves callee-saved registers (ra, s0-s11) of the current process onto its stack
-  - Updates the stack pointers for the processes.
+  - Updates the stack pointers for both processes (storing current SP and loading next SP)
-  - Restores callee-saved registers of the next process from its stack.
+  - Restores callee-saved registers of the next process from its stack
-  - Returns to continue execution in the context of the next process.
+  - Returns to continue execution in the context of the next process
+  - Handles only callee-saved registers because caller-saved registers are already preserved by the calling convention
+  - CPU resumes execution in the next process exactly where it left off previously

 ### Process Creation (`create_process`)
 - **Role:**